PyO3/pyo3/guide/src/class.md

 * If no method marked with `#[new]` is declared, object instances can only be created from Rust, but not from Python.
-* The first parameter is the type object of the class to create.
-  This may be the type object of a derived class declared in Python.
+* The first parameter is the raw object, custom `new` method must initialize object with value of struct using `init` method.
+Type of the object may be the type object of a derived class declared in Python.
-* The first parameter implicitly has type `&PyType`.
+* The first parameter implicitly has type `&PyRawObject`.
 * For details on `parameter-list`, see the documentation of `Method arguments` section.
 * The return type must be `PyResult<T>` for some `T` that implements `IntoPyObject`.
   Usually, `T` will be `MyType`.